vipulp16/ENPM661-Project-3_Phase-1/README.md

 - Open the program file named \"a_star_vipul_poojan.py in any IDE.
 - Run the Program

-- In the Console, the program asks for: \-
+- In the Console, the program asks for:
-- Robot clearence space \-
+- Robot clearence space
-- Robot Radius \-
+- Robot Radius
-- Robot Step Size \-
+- Robot Step Size (Enter integer between 1 to 10).
-- The x and y coordinates of Start and orientation of robot at start node. \-
+- The x and y coordinates of Start and orientation of robot at start node(Angle should be a multiple of 30).
-- The x and y coordinates of Goal and orientation of robot at Goal node.
+- The x and y coordinates of Goal and orientation of robot at Goal node(Angle should be a multiple of 30).
 Enter as prompted.
 Ex: Robot clearence space: 5, Robot Radius: 5 (As per requriement); Step size: 1; Start node(x and y): 50, 50; Initial orientation: 90; Goal node (x and y): 400, 20; Final orientation : 60.
 - The Output Plot with planned Path should be Visible.